 Do you like backhanded compliments?
 Do you like to make basic mistakes and misrepresentations of the entertainment industry?
 Well, you’ll love this article by Nick Cohen.
 The genius of bad books By Nick Cohen From James Bond to Jack Reacher, we’re suckers for an uncomplicated hero.
 But there is an art to the action novel, … Continue reading Let’s bash the ‘airport’ novel

 I recently reblogged an article from The Conversation about how awesome the Harry Potter books are, but how snobby (some?) literary people are about them.
-The vitriol and chastisement of the Harry Potter books reminds me of a time when I too was not on the Potter bandwagon.
-Oh how wrong I was.
+The vitriol and chastisement of the Harry Potter books remind me of a time when I too was not on the Potter bandwagon.
+Oh, how wrong I was.
 Stupid kid’s … Continue reading That isn’t literature too

 Platform 9 and ¾, the portal to Harry Potter’s magical world, at Kings Cross in London.
 Harry Potter image from http://www.shutterstock.com Di Dickenson, Western Sydney University It’s 20 years on June 26 since the publication of Harry Potter and the Philosopher’s Stone, the first in the seven-book series.
 The Philosopher’s Stone has sold more than … Continue reading As Harry Potter turns 20, let’s focus on reading pleasure rather than literary merit